ionelmc/pytest-benchmark/docs/pedantic.rst

     :param kwargs: Named arguments to the ``target`` function.

     :type  setup: callable
+    :param setup: A function to call right before calling the ``target`` function.

-    :param setup: The setup function can also return the arguments for the function (in case you need to create new arguments every time).
+        The setup function can also return the arguments for the function (in case you need to create new arguments every time).

         .. sourcecode:: python